Summary

-How few colors do you need to color in any map so that no two neighboring regions are the same color?
+No video gets me more email from students!
+How few colors can you use to color in any map so that no two, neighboring regions are the same color?

 - First, we introduce the idea of coloring in regions on a map with a very simple example that needs only three colors.